k1ro/emrio/README.md

 ---

-# README: EMRIO Synthetic Model: Monte Carlo-based Internal Robustness Analysis
+# Enterprise-level Multi-Regional Input-Output (EMRIO) Synthetic Model: Monte Carlo-based Internal Robustness Analysis
 ## Overview

 This repository provides a minimal and reproducible example for the Monte Carlo-based internal robustness analysis used in the EMRIO framework of [Katafuchi *et al.* (2024)](#reference).